stacksjs/reverse-proxy/README.md

 ## Postcardware

-Two things are true: Stacks OSS will always stay open-source, and we do/would love to receive postcards from where Stacks is used! 🌍 _And we also publish them on our website._
+Two things are true: Stacks OSS will always stay open-source, and we do/would love to receive postcards from wherever Stacks is used! 🌍 _And we also publish them on our website. -Thank you, Spatie_

-Our address is: Stacks.js, 5710 Crescent Park #107, Playa Vista 90094, CA.
+Our address: Stacks.js, 5710 Crescent Park #107, Playa Vista 90094, CA.

 ## License